oxykyllenburg/Roll-and-Ball/features/music-playlist-display/main.md

 ## Overview
 <img src="./images/music-title-display.png" width=400>
-A music playlist player for each world/biome, with a title and artist name displayer
+A music playlist player for each world/biome, with a title and artist name visible
 <br><br>

 ## Architecture